 Yogurt’s health benefits?
 Good bacteria are probiotics

 Yogurt is fermented milk.
-Live and active cultures, Streptococcus thermophilus, Lactobacillus acidophilus and Lactobacillus bulgaricus are the bacteria in yogurt that provide health benefits.
-That’s what a probiotic is: something that confers a benefit on it’s host (you).
+Many yogurts contain live and active cultures, Streptococcus thermophilus, Lactobacillus acidophilus and Lactobacillus bulgaricus.
+These are the bacteria that cause the fermentation and may provide health benefits.
+That’s what a probiotic is: a live microorganism that confers a health benefit on its host (you) after it’s eaten.

-Yogurt is a probiotic, helping to create a healthier digestive system by restoring beneficial bacteria and facilitating digestion.
-If you have trouble digesting milk, you may find yogurt suits you better.
+Yogurt may be a probiotic.
+Some strains of bacteria contribute to a healthy digestive tract.
+Because of the bacteria, if you have trouble digesting milk, you may find yogurt suits you better.

 Pin it for later!

 How to make homemade yogurt